 This is △

-- Access to the side pockets I use a lot of it
+- Access to the side pockets I use quite a lot

-It weighs 1,620g, so it's not lightweight, but the metal frame and hip belt are excellent, so the load on your body when carried on your back feels lighter than a heavy UL pack.
-If the weight exceeds 10kg, if no load is applied to the lower back, the shoulders will hurt and become painful in the second half.
-I don't get this discomfort in the second half of the climb, which was tough.
-I can't enjoy the beautiful scenery.
-In this regard, this pack distributes the load firmly to the left and right waists, so you can walk firmly without feeling much weight on your shoulders.
-Even when you move your feet on the rocky ridge, your hip belt won't push you up too much, and you'll be firmly attached to your waist.
+At 1,620g, it's not exactly lightweight, but thanks to the excellent metal frame and hip belt, the load on your body when carrying it feels lighter than a mediocre UL pack.
+If the weight exceeds 10kg, if the weight isn't on your hips, your shoulders will start to hurt and become uncomfortable in the latter half of the climb.
+This discomfort is unacceptable in the latter half of the climb, when it gets tough.
+You can't enjoy the beautiful scenery.
+This pack, on the other hand, distributes the load evenly between your hips, so you can walk steadily without feeling much weight on your shoulders.
+Even when maneuvering your feet on rocky ridges, the hip belt doesn't push up too much and fits snugly around your hips

-It's amazing how the tape that stretches out from the frame connects to the hip belt!
+It's great that the tape extending from the frame connects to the hip belt!

-There's nothing missing in terms of storage space or attachments, but personally I've found some that aren't enough.
-The side pockets are large enough, but they're very accessible.
-The shoulders aren't quite soft, so you can't take out the bottle while carrying it on your back.
+There's nothing lacking in terms of storage space or attachments, but there are a few things I personally find lacking.
+For example, the side pockets are large enough, but they're difficult to access.
+Unless you have very flexible shoulders, you can't take out a bottle while wearing the backpack

-This item was the most interesting item in this test, but I was surprised at the change.
+This was the item I was most interested in during this test, and I was surprised by the change

 VAUDE Brenta 44+6